 Elizabeth (Betsy) Palardy, School Counseling Administrative Asst/Registrar

-If your student plans to apply to private high school, s/he must notify the guidance office and complete an information sheet
+If your student plans to apply to private high school, s/he must notify the guidance office.
+We will send an email to the parent to confirm the information.

-While the application process for a number of private schools is now exclusively online, many have a Transcript Release form that must be completed and delivered to Woodbury.
-Once received, the guidance office will forward required supplemental documents including transcripts, test scores, and attendance records directly to the requesting school.
+The application process for most private schools is now exclusively online.
+The guidance office will send the required supplemental documents including transcripts, test scores, and attendance records directly to the requesting school.

 Typically, administrators and teachers from whom students request a recommendation are now emailed a link to complete the process electronically.
 It is the student's responsibility to request recommendations, provide contact information for individuals asked to complete recommendations, and to follow up to ensure successful submission.